Skip to content

 Royal Newfoundland Fencible Infantry (1795-1802)

 The first organized Newfoundland military unit, the Royal Newfoundland Fencible Infantry, was raised in 1795 during the French Revolutionary Wars.
-This volunteer force defended the colony against French privateers and naval threats, establishing Newfoundland’s tradition of citizen-soldiers protecting their homeland.
+This force defended the colony against French privateers and naval threats, establishing Newfoundland’s tradition of locally raised soldiers protecting their homeland.

 Throughout the 1800s, various militia and volunteer units were raised for local defence, particularly during the Napoleonic Wars and later conflicts.
-These formations laid the groundwork for Newfoundland’s military traditions and command structures.
+These formations, together with the Royal Newfoundland Companies and other locally raised units, laid the groundwork for Newfoundland’s military traditions and command structures.

 The First World War (1914-1918)